grodrigo/mongo-loopback-cli-angular/README.md

-# docker-compose integration of mongodb, loobpack api backend, and angular js
+# docker-compose integration of mongodb, loobpack api backend, and angular js with node:10-alpine

 This repository use:
 https://github.com/gbosetti/todo-list-loopback-backend